attilaolah/primes/README.md

 ## Tests

-A quick check of the certificate format can be done by running `python test.py
-< PRIME.json`.
-To run a full test (which is way slower than the short check),
-run `python test.py --verify < PRIME.json`.
+A quick check of the certificate format can be done by running `python -u test.py < PRIME.json`.
+To run a full test (which is way slower than the short check), run `python test.py --verify < PRIME.json`.

 [1]: //en.wikipedia.org/wiki/Primality_certificate
 [2]: //en.wikipedia.org/wiki/Primality_certificate#Pratt_certificates